ZKsync protocol overview

 What is a Rollup?

 A rollup is a blockchain scalability solution that processes and stores transaction data off-chain while ensuring the data's integrity and availability on the main chain.
 By doing so, rollups significantly increase transaction throughput without compromising security.
 There are primarily two types of rollups: Optimistic Rollups and Zero-Knowledge (zk) Rollups.
-ZKsync Era utilizes the latter, leveraging cryptographic proofs for security and efficiency.
+ZKsync Chains utilize the latter, leveraging cryptographic proofs for security and efficiency.

 How and why it works?